tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 buffers, avoiding data copies, while still preventing mistakes that could break their internal format.
 Also, those utilities can help to improve the manipulation of n-dimension data structures in Java in general.

+Note that the intent of the current RFC is not to present a rich API to execute linear algebra operations on tensors, the way NumPy does, but to offer high-performance I/O accesses to tensor data.
+Some JVM languages offer better tools than Java to create a rich API for calling those operations on top of TF Java client (e.g. using Kotlin/Scala custom operators, infix methods, etc.) and the conception of such high-level API will be part of a future development.

 ## User Benefit

 Users who are actually using factories and read/write methods from `Tensors/Tensor` classes should notice great